 There are various courses for caving for beginners but they usually go caving with a guided tour.
 The typical trajectory for most caving beginners is:

 - Guided caving trips: Experienced and knowledgeable experts guide you through complex cave ecosystems.

 - Beginner or introduction course: This course helps you lay the foundation for your independent caving experiences.
-You learn how to spot danger, cave navigation, history of the cave, identifying unique mineral and fossil formations, emergency procedures.
+You learn how to spot danger, cave navigation, the history of the cave, identify unique mineral and fossil formations, and emergency procedures.

 - Intermediate caving course: Once the foundation is set, you’re now ready to learn caving techniques, using equipment like ropes, and ladders and exploring deep caves and mines.

-- Advanced caving courses: If you are really keen about the sport of caving, the advanced course will teach you single rope techniques (SRT), abseiling, installing anchor points and the use of ‘Y’ hangs and self rescuing techniques too!
+- Advanced caving courses: If you are really keen on the sport of caving, the advanced course will teach you single rope techniques (SRT), abseiling, installing anchor points, and the use of ‘Y’ hangs and self-rescuing techniques too!

 Well, now that you’re overwhelmed with knowledge on the subject of caving, we’re hoping that this guide on caving for beginners has convinced you to give the sport a shot.
-Some here are some of the most iconic caves in the world:
+Here are some of the most iconic caves in the world:

 Waitomo glowworm cave, New Zealand